- Call 1-800-522-4700

 Let’s say you’re watching the Cleveland Browns go up against the Green Bay Packers.
 To make things interesting, you might want to bet on the Browns to win outright, which is called a moneyline.
 You might see the odds represented like this:

 The beauty of a moneyline wager is that the winning margin doesn’t matter; you’re merely betting on the outcome of the game.
 And you don’t need to bet $100, of course.
-It might be $10, so work out the proportional profit in each case ($31 on the Browns, $18.50 on the Packers.)
+It might be $10, so work out the proportional profit; you would win $31 on the Browns (+310) and the ticket would payout $41.
+If you bet $10 on the Packers (-400) you would win $2.50 and the ticket would payout $12.50.

 With this as a foundation, what other types of bets can you place on your favorite sports?
 Let’s dive into the detail.